We may earn a commission when you click on the affiliate links in this post.

 - 1/2 cup sugar

-- Nori roasted seaweed used for sushi, cut into halves or thirds (I cut it into thirds to make it go further)
+- Nori, roasted seaweed used for sushi, cut into halves or thirds

 Instructions

-- Slice the SPAM into about 8-10 slices (depending on how thick you like it) and put in a Ziplock bag.
-Mix oyster sauce, soy sauce, and sugar until sugar is dissolved and add to the bag with the SPAM.
-Marinate for about 15 minutes.
+- Slice the Spam into about 8-10 slices depending on how thick you like it.
+Place it in a Ziplock bag.
+Mix oyster sauce, soy sauce, and sugar until sugar is dissolved and add to the bag with the Spam.
+Marinate for 15 minutes.

-- Drain off marinade and fry SPAM on each side over medium heat until slightly crispy or until desired doneness.
-Some people like to glaze the SPAM with the marinade/sauce AFTER frying, either way tastes great!
+- Drain off marinade and fry Spam on each side over medium heat until slightly crispy or until desired doneness.

-- Place a strip of nori on a cutting board or clean surface (shiny side down).
+- Place a strip of nori roasted seaweed on a cutting board (shiny side down).
 Place your Musubi mold across the middle of the nori.

 - Add Sushi Rice to the mold, pressing down firmly and evenly so there is about 1-1 ½ inches of rice.
 Dip the mold and your fingers in water as you go to prevent sticking.